 - Slowly bring your arms back to above your chest and repeat.

-Pro tip: You might be tempted to drop the dumbbells overhead by arching the back and lifting the ribs, Thomas says.
+Pro tip: You might be tempted to drop the dumbbells overhead by arching your back and lifting your ribs, Thomas says.
 Avoid this by keeping your core engaged throughout the exercise.

 Benefits: Apart from building the biceps — everyone’s favorite vanity muscle — biceps curls are actually excellent for promoting shoulder stability, Gentilcore says.

-- Stand tall with your feet shoulder-width apart, holding two dumbbells at your sides, palms facing away from your body.
+- Stand with your feet hip-width apart, holding two dumbbells at arm’s length by your sides, palms facing forward.

-- Keeping your back straight and your elbows locked at your sides, slowly curl the weights as close to your shoulders as possible.
+- Keeping your core braced and elbows at your sides, curl the dumbbell in your right hand toward your shoulder.

 Appears in: INSANITY: The Asylum Vol. 1 – Strength